Archived Knowledge Base articles from T.I. Performance.

 871249

 Tough idle.
+Big power and torque gains.
 Ideally requires 2500 converter or manual transmission.
+Crow’s most popular LS1 cam!

 871250